stablekernel/aqueduct/_posts/tut/2016-06-21-model-relationships-and-joins.md

 ```

 Notice we created the persistent type and subclass of `ManagedObject`.
-Add this file to the library in `lib/quiz.dart`.
+Export this file to the library from `model.dart` so everything that needs to see it can:

 ```dart
 export 'model/answer.dart';
 ```

 Now that we have a managed object that represents both a question and answer, we will set up a relationship between them.
-It logically makes sense that a 'question *has a* answer', so let's add that property to `_Question`, the persistent type of `Question`:
+It logically makes sense that a 'question *has an* answer', so let's add that property to `_Question`, the persistent type of `Question`:

 ```dart
 class _Question {